DogsTailFarmer/martin-binance/README.md

 * the name of cli_X_AAABBB.py must match
 * the name of pane in <a href="#tmux">Tmux terminal window</a>

-For stop strategy use Ctrl-C Ctrl-Z and/or Telegram control function
+For stop strategy use Ctrl-C and/or Telegram control function

 ### MARGIN mode
 * Install [margin](https://margin.de/download/)